Here are some practical tips for moving out of your apartment in Spain, from terminating your lease to forwarding your post.

 Looking for an easy way to find your next home?
 Spotahome is an on-line property portal operating in Spain that takes the stress out of renting.
 With Spotahome's unique online platform, you can find, look around, and book your next rental property without leaving home.
 Making moving home easier with Spotahome.

-New rental contracts generally allow you to live in a property for five years and are renewable annually by mutual consent.
-This can be unspoken, and the lease will be automatically renewed unless you give your landlord 30 days’ notice before the end of the year.
+New rental contracts generally allow you to live in a property for five years.
+They renew annually by mutual consent.
+This can be unspoken; the lease automatically renews unless you give your landlord 30 days’ notice before the end of the year.

 Therefore, if you are leaving you must give your landlord formal notice in writing first.
 If you have a fixed-term contract you may not be able to leave before the end of your term without having to pay the outstanding rent.